About Me

 News

 • May-August 2025: I participated in the University of Colorado Research Experience for Undergraduates (REU) Program with Prof. Jugal Kalita titled “Recent Advances in Natural Language Processing” where we evaluated an LLM’s ability to find counterexamples to claims in graph theory.
-Publication in progress

 • October-December 2024: I spent 8 weeks in Prague, Czechia, completing my Interactive Qualifying Project.
 We used LLMs to label historical documents in the Memory of Nations database.